drahmel/jact/README.md

-# jact
-jQuery React -- implementing the good parts of React into a compact jQuery library
+# Jact -- implementing the good parts of React into a compact library that integrates with jQuery

 I love React, but some projects it isn't the perfect fit.
 For example: